ga-wdi-curriculum/js-scope/closures.md

 ## Encapsulation.

-Encapsulation is a software concept where one seperates the implementation from the interface that is used by clients.
+Encapsulation is a software concept where one separates the implementation from the interface that is used by clients.

 It's often good to *hide* the details of how something is being done from outside code, that is the client code.